Professional Steps for RAID Array Data Recovery on NAS Raidon Mobile Rack iT2776 Devices

 Yes, elevation of privileges or compromised user accounts can potentially lead to data loss or unauthorized access on NAS Raidon Mobile Rack iT2776 devices.
 If an attacker gains elevated privileges or compromises a user account with administrative access, they may be able to manipulate or delete data stored on the device, or gain unauthorized access to sensitive information.
 It is important to ensure that proper security measures, such as strong passwords, regular software updates, and access controls, are in place to mitigate the risk of such attacks.

-Although NAS Mobile Rack iT2776 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Mobile Rack iT2776 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view